 The aim is to use a customer-centric approach, thanks to all organisation puts the client in the center, to collect information about his needs, so as to offer solution that could satisfy as much as possible his necessities.

 Main CRM benefits for corporate division

 CRM can be devised by focusing on different aspects of the Customer Journey cycle.
 For this reason, we talk about CRM systems, that include directly some business areas in close contact with customers and indirectly the entire organization, and can be implemented thanks to the use of specific software.

 A CRM software can therefore support the Marketing, Sales and After-sales departments bringing various benefits:

 Marketing: marketing-oriented CRM software allows you to collect and analyze customer data more easily, so as to make marketing actions aimed at them more effective.
 In particular, all those contact information (such as birthday, geolocation, favorite products, habits, etc.) will be able to guide marketing campaigns aimed at a particular target more efficiently.

 Thanks to the marketing automation and workflow functions, the resources to be dedicated to all those repetitive activities, such as sending emails or posting posts on social media, can be optimized.

 If then inserted from an Inbound perspective (creating value for the customer), which also involves the sales and after-sales departments, it will be even easier to transform the leads acquired with marketing into customers;

 Sales: in the Sales area, the CRM can be useful for following all the phases of the sales cycle.
 Starting from the first contact with the potential customer, it is possible to trace interactions and steps, in order to reach the conversion of the prospect into an acquired customer.

 Commercial agents can, in fact, also benefit from the analysis of the marketing actions that brought the lead into contact with the company, and thus plan all follow-up activities on ongoing negotiations;

-After-sales: Some CRM systems focus on conversations between customers and the company team, such as emails or phone calls exchanged with Customer Service.
+After-sales: Some CRM systems focus on conversations between customers and the company team, such as emails or phone calls exchanged with Customer Service and Helpdesk.